SyedIbrahimHamza/Student-Grade-Manager/README.md

 * Add a new student
 * Store the student's roll number and name
 * Take marks for 5 subjects
-* Store student records using Python dictionaries
-* Store multiple students in a Python list
+* Store multiple student records using a Python list
+* Organize each student record using a dictionary
-* View all stored student records
+* View all student records
 * Search for a student by roll number
 * Search for a student by name
-* Display a message when a student is not found
+* Perform case-insensitive name searches
+* Generate a class report
+* Calculate total marks for each student
+* Calculate the class average
+* Identify the class topper
+* Generate a list of students who are failing
 * Validate the menu choice before continuing
+* Handle an empty student list

 ## Current Features